-Level 1: Quoted market prices in active markets for identical assets or liabilities;

-Level 2: Inputs other than Level 1 inputs that are either directly or indirectly observable; and
+- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity can access at the measurement date; - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: Unobservable inputs for the asset or liability.

-Level 3: Unobservable inputs developed using estimates and assumptions developed by the Company, which reflect those that a market participant would use.

 Cash and cash equivalents.
-The Company had \$23.3 million and \$22.0 million of money market funds considered cash equivalents at March 31, 2023, and September 30, 2022, respectively.
-These assets were measured at fair value as of March 31, 2023, and September 30, 2022, and were classified as Level 1 assets within the fair value hierarchy.
+The Company had \$37.5 million and \$22.0 million of money market funds considered cash equivalents at June 30, 2023, and September 30, 2022, respectively.
+These assets were measured at fair value as of June 30, 2023, and September 30, 2022, and were classified as Level 1 assets within the fair value hierarchy.
 There were no transfers between levels during the periods presented.